 How to choose between supporting afforestation and forest conservation?

-What is “afforestation” and what is “conservation”?
+What is the difference between "afforestation” and “conservation”?

 Example #1: Génesis